Staff Category: Board

 Tim Johnson serves as the President of Field Crops Division/Illinois Foundation Seeds, Inc. and as an officer of IFSI.
 Prior to IFSI he served as President and Chairman of the Board of Directors for Seed Genetics, Inc. which was acquired by Illinois Foundation Seeds, Inc. in 2003.
 From 1976-1993, he was employed at AgriPro where he held various positions from hourly employee to Business Manager for corn and soybeans.
 Johnson has been, and continues to be, involved with several seed organizations including International Seed Federation, American Seed Trade Association, CropLife International, Indiana Crop Improvement Association, Indiana Seed Trade Association, American Seed Research Foundation and the US Grains Council.
 Tim enjoys family, working and having fun.

-Andy Watt is an agriculturalist with over 38 years of commercial experience in sales, marketing, business management, strategy development and implementation, corporate governance, driving change, and business restructuring and development.
+Andy Watt is an agriculturalist with over 43 years of commercial experience in sales, marketing, business management, strategy development and implementation, corporate governance, driving change, and business restructuring and development.
 He has deep knowledge of both large-scale commercial and small-scale farming across Africa, with specialist knowledge of both crop protection and seeds.
-He was the Manage Diretor of Syngenta East and Southern Africa and Head of Large Scale Farming for Syngenta in Africa.
-Andy sits on the board of Karen Country Club as Director of Golf and has recently been appointed to the board of Coopers Kenya to help them further develop their crop inputs portfolio.
-He sits on the Advisory Panel of the Biosciences eastern and central Africa (BecA) – ILRI Hub.
+He was the Managing Director of Syngenta East and Southern Africa and Head of Large Scale Farming for Syngenta in Africa.
+Andy sits on the board of CKL Africa , the Advisory Panel for the Biosciences eastern and central Africa (B4A) – ILRI Hub, is Chair of the Board of Riding for the Disabled Kenya and sits on the Board of STAK, the Seed Trade Association of Kenya where he is Honorary Secretary.
 Andy is married to a Kenyan and has three children.

 Lauren Good is a Senior Program Officer at the Bill & Melinda Gates Foundation.
 As a member of the Global Growth & Opportunity/ Agricultural team, Lauren develops and manages grants in collaboration with governments and partners to address systemic agricultural challenges that are faced by small holder farmers.
 Lauren’s particular areas of focus is with seed systems for staple crops that have not historically received the attention from private sector, seeking to strengthen public-private partnerships to ensure farmer access to improved and quality assured seed.
 Prior to joining the Foundation, Lauren had extensive experience in the private sector as a business owner and consultant, advising growing businesses and non-profit organizations in areas of market development, branding, and organizational development.
 As an agribusiness advisor, he consulted on, designed, and managed projects aimed at increasing smallholder farm productivity, market access, and value addition, and advised companies in management, business planning, finance, and governance issues.
 Lauren holds a BS in Business Administration, and an MBA from the Robert H Smith School of Business at the University of Maryland in the USA.